AdastroAgni/The_Site_Courses/README.md

 Payment gateway: Stripe

 Hosting: Amazon Web Services (AWS)

+Database: MySQL

  # Conclusion:

-This technical specification outlines the requirements for a website selling turbines for BMW vehicles.
+This technical specification outlines the requirements for a website selling programming courses.
 The website will provide a user-friendly interface, allowing users to browse, purchase, and track their orders.
 The website will also include a section for technical support and customer service.
 The technical stack includes programming languages such as HTML, CSS, JavaScript, and PHP, along with popular tools such as WordPress, WooCommerce, Stripe, and AWS.